For disabled facilities and site access, please see our Accessibility page.

-Whether camping or on the festival field, please make sure you put all your rubbish in the bins provided – respect the space, leave not a trace.
-Both locations are schools and we really appreciate the use of their land to hold this lovely festival.
+Wherever you are over the weekend, please make sure you put all your rubbish in the bins provided – respect the space, leave not a trace.
+We use school land and we really appreciate their support to hold this lovely festival.

 Definitely a picnic blanket , sunscreen and your best festival fashion – with several layers of clothing to add as it gets colder later, perhaps a fleece, a hat and even some ski socks.
 If you get really chilly then a blanket or even a sleeping bag – and carry mats are always useful.
 Whatever you wear, remember you will still need to be able to dance!
 There’s always the chance of a quick shower, so you could always pack your raincoat just in case.
 Wheelbarrows and trailers are welcome to trundle little ones home at the end of Saturday.

 It’s a long day, so we bring your own chairs, blankets, festival tents, sleeping bags, whatever you need to get comfy – this is your festival – we just ask you don’t bring your own drink and leave some room for all the food on offer!
 But please take all your things home with you.